Tax Inequity Unveiled: The Growing Divide in Kenya's Fiscal Landscape Article

 Black Tax and Declining Savings: A Warning Sign

 As "black tax"—the financial burden placed on individuals to support extended family members—increases, Kenya’s national savings rate continues to decline.
 Many Kenyans live paycheck to paycheck, leaving little room for savings, investment, or economic growth.
-Aggressive taxation could further erode this already fragile financial resilience.
+Aggressive taxation could further erode the already fragile financial resilience.

 Read more